Wang Toon

-Wang Tong or Wang Toon (born Wáng Zhōnghé, April 14, 1942) is a Taiwanese director who started his career as an art director and production designer and later became a film director and educator.
+Wang Toon (born Wáng Zhōnghé, April 14, 1942), sometimes credited as Wang Tong, is a Taiwanese filmmaker.
+He started his career as an art director and production designer and later became a film director and educator.

-He started working in the Central Motion Picture Corporation (中影股份有限公司) in the department for art and costume design in 1966.
-He won the 13th Golden Horse Award for best art direction in 1976 for Forever My Love, directed by Pai Chingjui (白景瑞).
+Wang began his career in 1966 working at the Central Motion Picture Corporation in the art and costume design department.
+He won a Golden Horse Award for Best Art Direction for Forever My Love (楓葉情, 1976), directed by Pai Ching-jui.

-He demonstrated his talent as a film director with his first feature, If I Were for Real (假如我是真的), which won him four awards, including Best Narrative Film, Best Leading Actress, Best Supporting Actress and Best Adapted Screenplay in the 18th Golden Horse Award in 1981.
+In 1981, Wang directed his first feature film, If I Were for Real.
+It won four Golden Horse Awards, including Best Narrative Feature, Best Leading Actress, Best Supporting Actress and Best Adapted Screenplay at the 18th Golden Horse Awards that year.

-Between 1981 and 2015 he directed 13 feature films, 2 animation feature films, and 1 documentary.
-His achievement and contribution to Taiwan cinema for almost 60 years was recognized by the 56th Golden Horse Lifetime Achievement Award presented to him in 2019.
+Between 1981 and 2015, Wang directed 13 feature films, two animated feature films, and one documentary.
+For his achievements and decades-long contribution to Taiwanese cinema, he was presented the Golden Horse Lifetime Achievement Award in 2019.

-Wang Tong was also devoted to education.
-He took a teaching position in the Department of Filmmaking at the Taipei National University of the Arts in 2007 and served as the Chair from 2010 to 2013 and 2017 to 2019.
-He retired from the university in 2019 and was awarded the Art Education Contribution Award (藝術教育貢獻獎) by the Ministry of Education (教育部) in 2022.
+A devout educator, Wang took a teaching position in the Department of Filmmaking at the Taipei National University of the Arts in 2007.
+He served as the chair from 2010 to 2013, and then from 2017 to 2019.
+He retired from the university in 2019 and was awarded the Art Education Contribution Award (藝術教育貢獻獎) by the Ministry of Education in 2022.